josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 * pin 9, `tclk`, goes to d0 on debug adapter
 * pin 13, `tdo`, connects to d2 on debug adapter
 * pin 15, `sreset`, connects to c1 on debug adapter

-rqu1: will put dumps of two the EPROMs: one from the battery controller, one from the modem.
-The modem is interesting as that's a form of networking: ran strings on the firmware of TSx, found the company/brand, WaveLAN, that makes PC WiFi cards, with 2.4GHz Wifi.

 It's now hooked up and running a server; they opened a new console, opened a terminal, and did `telnet localhost 444` which opens up